 The expression at 100 in the above example is true only if string a is found at offset 100 within the file (or at virtual address 100 if applied to a running process).
-The string b is a unit a ddress 200.
+The string b should appear at offset 200.
 Please note that both offsets are decimal, however hexadecimal numbers can be written by adding the prefix 0x before the number as in the C language, which comes very handy when writing virtual addresses.
 Also note the higher precedence of the operator at over the and.